rhjacobsen/CN_workshops/Workshops/4/README.md

 | Router 2	| 192.168.0.5 / 30  | 192.168.0.2 / 30
 | Router 3	| 192.168.0.9 / 30  | 192.168.0.6 / 30

-Remember to add the persistent config
+Remember to add the persistent configurations as this may eventually save you a lot of time.

 ### Zebra and Ripd